anandijain/stream_list/README.md

 * series going through "Nonlinear Dynamics and Chaos"
 * cnc etch a sketch
 * obviously a robotic arm
+* a basic program that lets me use a midi controller like a drum rack to play clips of video then a basic timeline to render it out.

 ### process and av